 Maximum cargo capacity was 20 tonnes (22 tons), allowing the Cub to carry light and medium armored vehicles, artillery pieces, trucks or other wheeled vehicles, and heavy cargoes.
-Incidentally, the An-12 could also carry small flare bombs in racks under the rear fuselage and in the main landing gear fairings; in principle, it could be used to carry and disperse naval mines, though there is little evidence it was ever used in that role, and there were trials in which an An-12 was used as a bomber -- its accuracy in that role was poor, but it appears that it was actually used as a bomber on rare occasions by export users lacking better tools for the job.
+Incidentally, the An-12 could also carry small flare bombs in racks under the rear fuselage, and in the main landing gear fairings; in principle, it could carry and disperse naval mines, though there is little evidence it was ever used in that role, and there were trials in which an An-12 was used as a bomber -- its accuracy in that role was poor, but it appears that it was actually used as a bomber on rare occasions by export users lacking better tools for the job.

-There was an RBP-2 (NATO codename "Toad Stool") navigation radar in a radome under the nose, and the aircraft also had a PDSP-2S Proton-M radio navigation system, along with standard avionics such as radios, radio compass, and identification friend or foe (IFF) transceiver.
+There was an RBP-2 (NATO reporting name "Toad Stool") navigation radar in a radome under the nose, and the aircraft also had a PDSP-2S Proton-M radio navigation system, along with standard avionics such as radios, radio compass, and identification friend or foe (IFF) transceiver.
 Vertical cameras could be installed, mostly for recording the accuracy of parachute drops.